Stay updated with our new news!

 Google and the rest of the browsers have been working on this for a long time.
-Last year Google and Mozilla began the push towards universal encryption by changing the UI on their browsers.
+Last year Google and Mozilla began the push toward universal encryption by changing the UI on their browsers.
 In addition to the padlock icon, any website with SSL is marked “Secure.”

 What's the Big Deal with HTTPS?

 HTTP is ancient by computer standards.
 It's a protocol for communication, and it worked fine for a while.
 Unfortunately, HTTP is not secure.
 When you make an HTTP connection with a website, that connection is not secure.
 That means anyone can eavesdrop on the connection and steal or manipulate any data passed back and forth.